 Traits of Successful Paralegals

-Paralegals are organized, have an eye for detail, collaborate well, and enjoy in watching all the pieces of a complex matter come together.
+Paralegals are organized, have an eye for detail, collaborate well, and enjoy watching all the pieces of a complex matter come together.

 They have good administrative sense, are inquisitive, and can contribute to an overarching goal.
 They have a solid work ethic, positive attitude, and can work independently yet are exceptional at developing relationships.